jayshah19949596/Behavioral-Cloning-For-Self-Driving-Car/README.md

 - Somehow my model even after collecting the data was not performing good
 - The model did drive with in the track but when ever there was a turn, it did not change the stirring angle
 - I saw the csv file and found that most of the stirring angel data is 0 degree
-- This is because the training trach does not have much sharp turns
+- This is because the training track does not have much sharp turns
 - Because of this somehow I felt that the training is biased
 - We have told the network for most of the data to keep strring angel to 0
 - Because of this I think my model was more inclined to go straight even when there was a turn